ibm-cloud-docs/app-configuration/ac-integrate-sdk-python.md

 You can use the `property.get_current_value(entity_id, entity_attributes)` method to evaluate the value of the property.

-You should pass an unique `entity_id` as the parameter to perform the property evaluation.
+Pass a unique `entity_id` as the parameter to perform the property evaluation.
 If the property is configured with segments in the {{site.data.keyword.appconfig_short}} service, you can set the attributes values as a dictionary.

 ```py
 entity_attributes = {